overview/overview-convert-text/README.md

 If the user wants to guarantee a certain character set, the user must encode the text as UTF-8: it's the only character set we detect 100% accurately.

-We generate the PDF using [prawn](http://prawnpdf.org/api-docs/2.0/).
-It was 10x faster for our use case than [ReportLab](https://www.reportlab.com/), likely because it lets us simply write text without forcing us into ReportLab's "flowables".
+We generate the PDF using [ReportLab](https://www.reportlab.com/).
+It's the fastest, despite its overpowered API.

 We generate a thumbnail using `pdftocairo`.
 We output JPG: it saves ~0.03s.